Data Exfiltration Meaning

 According to a recent Verizon Insider Threat Report, misuse is another top cause of data exfiltration.
 Unlike its careless cousin the accidental insider threat, misuse can happen when users seek to either intentionally or unintentionally circumvent security controls or policies.
 For example, an employee may use unsanctioned software to work with a third-party contractor because it’s faster or easier to use, resulting in unintentional data exfiltration.

-Employees can also leak company data in a variety of ways, including personal email accounts, cloud storage, printers, file sharing sites, keyboard shortcuts, and more.
+Employees can also exfiltrate company data in a variety of ways, including personal email accounts, cloud storage, printers, file sharing sites, keyboard shortcuts, and more.
 It can be difficult for an organization to distinguish legitimate user activity from malicious activity, but in these cases, having a system in place that delivers context into user actions can help.

 How to Prevent Data Exfiltration with User and Data Activity Monitoring

 Many organizations look to traditional security defenses like data loss prevention (DLP) solutions to help prevent data exfiltration.
 While these tools are effective in some use cases, they often fall short in detecting data exfiltration from insider threats.

 For example, enterprise DLP solutions are typically set up by an organization to detect data use policy violations and prevent data loss.
 The implementation involves an extensive data discovery and classification process established to find, categorize, and understand sensitive data.
 These settings must be managed on an ongoing basis as needs change, requiring teams to fine-tune their policy rules to ensure that the sources and definitions around sensitive data are properly updated.